GenRockeR/freeradius/README.md

 1. A lot of this was "radius the hard way" as the amount of documentation and people doing such an implementation is rather minimal and/or not documented.
 For that reason there is not much of a community
 2. There are some oddities (that is the nice way to put it) for how freeradius has implemented some things (I'm looking at you tuple of tuples in python)
-3. Due to 1 & 2 if you see holes are problems in this approach I would love to have a conversation about them
+3. Due to 1 & 2 if you see holes and/or problems in this approach I would love to have a conversation about them
 4. If you have questions and/or comments about custom freeradius implementation I would do by best to help you understand what I can.

 ## overview